IloIlo: The Philippines’ City of Love + Trip Tips & Tricks

 I was reminded by an article that I read a while ago about the alternative, or I should say, the main reason certain travel should mean to a person.
 It is so true that while we are going and visiting beautiful places to fulfill our burning desires to conquer the world, it is also true that we are losing the real essence of exploring an area.
 As a person, there is always that aspiration is us to be an inspiration to others, to motivate others with our own stories and adventures.
 This time around, travel should not just be about visiting historical places, shopping for unique finds, or selfie-taking in a picturesque landscape.

-Going on a mission trip, traversing mountains to reach indigenous people and offer gifts they don’t expect, or simply going to an orphanage and hand out presents to little kids who need love.
+Going on a mission trip, traversing mountains to reach indigenous people and offer gifts they don’t expect, or simply going to an orphanage and handing out presents to little kids who need love.
 Those are trips that give us more sense of fulfillment and satisfaction in life while making our travels more meaningful in a sense.

 One trip that prompted me to evaluate my intentions for travel is this: Paying a visit to a friend afar off who lost a loved one.
 It might sound boring and uneventful, which I thought so myself before going.
 But having known this family for so long, I just couldn’t bear the idea of not paying a visit.
 Their son passed on to another life, so young and so unexpected.

-12:00 AM Having just arrived from a long day at the amusement park, my sister and I hustle off to get our stuff ready for a flight to Iloilo City at 4:20 AM.
+Jan 7, 2017 12:00 AM Having just arrived from a long day at the amusement park, my sister and I hustle off to get our stuff ready for a flight to Iloilo City at 4:20 AM.
 Our companions, my pastor, his daughter, and a wife from church, arrive at our house soon after.
-They wait for a little while, as we pack and print out tickets which we purchased just hours earlier.
+They wait for a little while, as we pack and print out tickets that we purchased just hours earlier.
 This has been an unexpected trip, so everything was rushed.
 We don’t even bother to book a hotel since we know our pastor already took care of that.

 6:00 AM At around this time, we are in Iloilo City already, with so many eye bags as well as anticipation to visit the family.
 We wait for the pastor’s friends to pick us up and we drive off to the hotel to check in our luggage.